-- Using a fork, dig the squash strands away from the shell, and transfer to a bowl.
+- Using a fork, dig the squash strands away from the shell, and transfer the strands to a bowl.
+Discard the shells.

-Now that you how to cook spaghetti squash, you are ready to experiment!
+Now that you know how to cook spaghetti squash, you are ready to experiment!

 Check out my spaghetti squash recipes or you can simply add butter and Parmesan cheese, or a meaty tomato sauce.
 A nice creamy Alfredo sauce is also good on this squash.